-The Board has determined that three out of six of the Directors as at 31 December 2016 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended 31 December 2016 were Daryl Gilbert, JoAchim Conrad and Maxim Mayorets.
+The Board has determined that four out of five of the Directors as at 31 December 2019 were independent for the purpose of NI 58-101.
+The independent Directors for the financial year ended 31 December 2019 were Daryl Gilbert, Greg Smith, JoAchim Conrad and Maxim Mayorets.

-The Board determined that three out of six of the Directors as at 31 December 2016 were not considered independent for the purpose of NI 58-101.
-The non-independent Directors for the financial year ended 31 December 2016, were Philip O'Quigley, by virtue of being an executive officer of the Corporation; Dr. György Szabó, by virtue of accepting consultant fees from TXM within the last three years; and Gregory Smith, as Corporation has engaged Oakridge Financial Management Inc., of which Mr. Smith is the sole shareholder to assist in submitting returns to the Canadian Revenue Agency; the Corporation has incurred costs of approximately CDN\$630 to Oakridge Financial Management Inc. during the period ended 31 December 2016.
+The Board determined that one out of five of the Directors as at 31 December 2019 was not considered independent for the purpose of NI 58-101.
+The non-independent Director for the financial year ended 31 December 2019, was Philip O'Quigley, by virtue of being an executive officer of the Corporation.